lcrodrigues0/polka-halfsiphash/README.md

 nix develop
 ```

-- Use `uv run build_polka.py` to build the PolKA files.
+- Use `python3 build_polka.py` to build the PolKA files.
-- Use `uv run run_net.py` to run the network scripts and tests.
+- Use `sudo python3 run_linear_topology.py` to run the network scripts and tests.
 Sudo is needed for the network scripts, so enter sudo before running the script.